Free State of Galveston: Maceos move on

 By the late 1940s, corruption in Texas at the state and county levels was in decline, while pressure against vice across the state and across the nation was on the rise.
 Even San Antonio's famed Sporting District, once one of the nation's largest red-light districts, was shut down in 1941.
 As state investigations of the Maceos' activities became more serious, Sam and Rose began plans to move their empire to Nevada.
 The Maceos became major investors in the Desert Inn, which was the largest and most elaborate casino resort on the Las Vegas Strip when it opened in 1950.
-Moe Dalitz (who opened the Desert Inn) and Sam Maceo had long been allies and business partners; indeed, it was the Maceo's influence in the Nevada legislature that made Dalitz's Nevada operations possible.
+Moe Dalitz (who opened the Desert Inn) and Sam Maceo had long been allies and business partners; indeed, it was the Maceos' influence in the Nevada legislature that made Dalitz's Nevada operations possible.
 The Las Vegas project's financing was largely facilitated by the Maceos and Moodys through ANICO (which loaned millions to known mob figures).
 Soon ANICO was one of the largest lenders to Las Vegas casinos.
 Sam and Rose Maceo transferred controlling interest of most of their Galveston empire to a new group dominated by the Fertitta family, with investments coming from business interests around the island.
 The Fertitta group never wielded the influence that the Maceos had (though a generation later Tilman and Frank Fertitta came to be major entertainment magnates themselves).
 Sam Maceo died in 1951, and Rose died in 1954.